Ivan-composer/agentiqueAI/INSTRUCTIONS.md

 **Agentique** is a multi-language AI platform enabling:

-1. **AI Twin Creation**: Users can create AI "agents" that function as the persona/twin of a content creator
+1. **AI Twin Creation**: Users can create AI “agents” that function as the persona/twin of a content creator.
-2. **AI Search**: RAG-based search across all agents
+2. **AI Search**: RAG-based search across all agents.
-3. **Social Media Commenting**: Agents leave relevant comments on Telegram (and later X) posts
+3. **Social Media Commenting**: Agents leave relevant comments on Telegram (and later X) posts.
 4. **Payment**: Usage costs 1 credit per action (chat, search, or comment).
-Creation of an agent is free
+Creation of an agent is free.

 This PRD now incorporates:

-- **LangChain** for advanced agent logic (allowing future multi-tool expansions)
+- **LangChain** for advanced agent logic (allowing future multi-tool expansions).
-- **DeepSeek R1** as the default LLM
+- **OpenAI** (GPT-3.5) as the default LLM for completions **and** embeddings.
-- Custom, editable prompts for each agent
+- Custom, editable prompts for each agent.
-- No usage of Replit; we will host the backend on **Railway** and the frontend on **Vercel**
+- No usage of Replit; we will host the backend on **Railway** and the frontend on **Vercel**.

 ## 2. Architecture & Technology

 ### 2.1 Databases

 1. **Supabase** (PostgreSQL)
    - Stores user accounts, credits, agent records, chat history, transactions, etc.
-   - Potentially used for user authentication (later, if we integrate their Auth)
+   - Potentially used for user authentication (later, if we integrate their Auth).

 2. **Pinecone** (Vector DB)
-   - Stores embeddings (chunks of scraped content)
+   - Stores embeddings (chunks of scraped content).
-   - Allows quick semantic search for RAG
+   - Allows quick semantic search for RAG.

 ### 2.2 Backend

 - **FastAPI** in `/backend/`
   - **LangChain** as the core agent framework:
-    - For chunking, storing embeddings, building "chains," and (eventually) letting agents call "tools"
+    - For chunking, storing embeddings, building “chains,” and eventually letting agents call “tools.”
-    - Integrates with Pinecone for vector retrieval, DeepSeek R1 for LLM calls
+    - Integrates with Pinecone for vector retrieval, **OpenAI** for LLM calls.
   - **Architecture**:
     ```
     backend/